willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 decision threshold.

 The perceptron learns a linear classifier, which is only of use if the data is linearly separable, if it isn't then we have to consider alternatives.
-Consider the training set in [@fig:xor], can the red points be separated from the green points with a linear boundary?
+Minsky and Papert used the following example ([@fig:xor])in Perceptrons[@minsky1969_Perceptrons] to demonstrate the limitations of a single perceptron, the figure shows the function XOR where the red points cannot be separated from the green points with a linear boundary, so a boundary like that shown in [@fig:xor-non-linear-decision-boundary] is needed to separate the data.

 ![XOR](media/images/xor.pdf){#fig:xor}

-The data points in [@fig:xor] are from the function XOR, and can't be linearly separated, a non linear decision boundary like that in [@fig:xor-non-linear-decision-boundary] is needed.

 ![XOR with non linear decision boundary](media/images/xor-boundaries.pdf){#fig:xor-non-linear-decision-boundary}